JustinDo720/JobBuddy-Backend/README.md

 - [ ] Create that Edit API for uploading Images
 - [ ] Update the Job Serializer to include all Images related to that job post

+### Work on Authentication
+- [ ] Django Authentication
+- [ ] Djoser
+- [ ] Simple JWT
+- [ ] Update Permissions on API

+### User & Model Relationships
+- [ ] With Permissions, we tie users and jobs
+- [ ] Users must be logged in for us to post a job to thier account

+### Work on React and our Finished Rest API
+- [ ] With all the endpoints, we need to tie our Django Backend with the React Frontend